ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-to-set-up-stockkeeping-units.md

 ---
-    title: How to Set Up Stockkeeping Units | Microsoft Docs
+title: How to Set Up Stockkeeping Units
 description: You can use stockkeeping units to record information about your items for a specific location or a specific variant code.
 author: SorenGP

-    ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords:
+ms.search.forms: 5704, 5700, 5702, 5701
 ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Set Up Stockkeeping Units
-You can use stockkeeping units to record information about your items for a specific location or a specific variant code.
+You can use stockkeeping units to record information about items for a specific location or a variant code.

 Stockkeeping units are a supplement to item cards.
 They do not replace them, although they are related to them.
 Stockkeeping units allow you to differentiate information about an item for a specific location, such as a warehouse or distribution center, or a specific variant, such as different shelf numbers and different replenishment information, for the same item.